Lawrence Peter Berra

 "Yogi had the fastest bat I ever saw." - Hector Lopez

 Yogi was a hitter in the Al Kaline tradition - while he had decent power, and usually hit 20-30 home runs, he also had a good batting average to go with the power.
-His best was .322 in 1950, a year when the American League as a whole hit .271.
-He was known as one of the bet "bad ball" hitters of all time, able to reach out to get to pitches outside of the strike zone and knock them for base hits; that made it very difficult for pitchers to have any sort of strategy when facing him.
+His best mark was .322 in 1950, a year when the American League as a whole hit .271.
+He was known as one of the best "bad ball" hitters of all-time, able to reach out to get pitches outside of the strike zone and knock them for base hits; that made it very difficult for pitchers to have any sort of strategy when facing him.

-He didn't lead the league in offensive categories, but was in the top ten in slugging and home runs nine times.
+He did not lead the league in offensive categories, but was in the top ten in slugging and home runs nine times.
+According to the similarity scores method, the most similar player is no surprise at all: Johnny Bench.

 In 1963, Berra transitioned into a role as a player/coach with the Yankees.
 Despite only appearing in 64 games, he still hit 8 homers.
 The next year, he was promoted to manager, replacing Ralph Houk.
 He led the Yanks to the World Series (which they lost to the St. Louis Cardinals in seven games) but was fired afterwards, with the team citing a lack of communication in the clubhouse.
-He was replaced by Johnny Keane, who had managed the Cards in the just-completed Series.
-That front-office move is often cited as marking the end of the great Yankee dynasty that began with Casey Stengel's appointment as manager in 1949.
+He was replaced by Johnny Keane, who had managed the Cards in the just completed Series.
+That front office maneuvering is often cited as marking the end of the great Yankee dynasty that began with Casey Stengel's appointment as manager in 1949.

 In 1976, Berra returned to the Yankees coaching staff, and in 1984, he was promoted again to manager.
-However, early in 1985, he was fired and replaced with Billy Martin.
-Team owner George Steinbrenner was going through a revolving door of managers in those years, and Berra actually posted one of the best winning percentages of all those who managed the Yankees in the first phase of Steinbrenner's ownership (i.e. until the appointment of Joe Torre as manager in 1996).
+Early in 1985 he was fired and replaced with Billy Martin.
+Team owner George Steinbrenner was going through his revolving door of managers in those years, and Berra actually posted one of the best winning percentages of all those who managed the Yankees in the first phase of Steinbrenner's ownership (i.e. until the appointment of Joe Torre as manager in 1996).
 Berra went on to serve on the Houston Astros coaching staff from 1986 to 1989.

 Berra is still the only player with three career home runs in the World Series against the same pitcher (Don Newcombe); all three happened to be in the 1956 Series.
 This is also a postseason record, tied with eight more recent batter-pitcher combinations.